ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 Anticipating a steep learning curve with a fuckton of errors, I put Backspace and Delete as left-handed thumb keys.
 And it was fucking *glorious*!
 Hands down my single favorite feature of the Planck.

-Why isn't this standard?
+Fuck a giant spacebar, why isn't this standard?
 And why is it so hard to find a good 60% keyboard with split spacebar support?

 ### QMK is the Shit
 Vial is good, but getting my hands dirty with QMK was where the real magic happened.
 This is the heart of the "dark keyboard arts" I was chasing.